purvithakor/aws-machine-learning-1/aws-machine-learning-1-master/Creating a DLAMI EC2 Instance on GWU-AWS/README.md

 ## 7. It will default to a storage of 75GB, choose "Next: Add Tags"
 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Creating%20a%20DLAMI%20EC2%20Instance%20on%20GWU-AWS/screenshots/6.png)

 ## 8. The next step is very important!
-You MUST add TWO tags ("Name" and "gwnetid")
+You MUST add TWO tags ("Name" and "gwnetid").
+Add them as shown, and then click "Next: Configure Security Groups"
- - Name should be your first and last name (as shown)
+#### Name should be your first and last name (as shown)
- - gwnetid should be your GW Net ID (your email address w/ out the @gwmail.gwu.edu)
+#### gwnetid should be your GW Net ID (your email address w/ out the @gwmail.gwu.edu)
-## Add them as shown, and then click "Next: Configure Security Groups"
 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Creating%20a%20DLAMI%20EC2%20Instance%20on%20GWU-AWS/screenshots/7.png)

 ## 9. Choose "Select an existing security group" and choose the first option (DataScience-Default).
 Then choose "Review and Launch".